Terms of Service

 3. Scheduling and delivery

-We may decline a prospective engagement, or pause an engagement that has not yet begun, at our discretion and without giving reasons.
-Where we decline a prospective engagement after fees have been paid, we will refund any fees paid for work not yet started.
+We may decline a prospective engagement, or pause or reschedule an engagement that has not yet begun, at our discretion and without giving reasons.
+Where we decline an engagement, or reschedule it and you do not wish to accept the new date, we will refund any fees paid for work we have not yet started.

 4. Your responsibilities and authorisation